harnettd/transform-analyze-with-sql/cleaning_data.md

 where date not similar to '[0-9]{8}';
 ```

 which returns a value of 0.
 Therefore, I cast the date column as `date`, assuming that the format for each entry was 'YYYYMMDD'.
+(Note that this type of query is used again in what follows.
+In such cases, I don't include the SQL code again.)

 - All entries in the productrefundamount, itemquantity, itemrevenue, and searchkeyword columns are `null` as can be veried with something like the query